Inepsa/Gilded-RP-Rules/Gilded RP Rules.md

 # Vigilantism

-- Vigilantism is defined as entering a hostile situation to help or save someone in trouble, while not being lawfully permitted to do so.

 - Do not get involved in any scripted robbery(Bank, Store, Dock, Doctor, Fort, etc.) if you are not a part of the active law or criminal group involved.

-- Helping someone in the wild is doable, but it comes with risk.

 # Body Dumping